-Tsunami strikes Indonesia's Sunda Strait, leaving at least 20 dead
+Tsunami strikes Indonesia's Sunda Strait, leaving at least 23 dead

-Another 165 people were hurt and dozens of buildings damaged Saturday night, the National Disaster Management Agency said.

-The Meteorology and Geophysics agency in a separate statement said it could have been caused by undersea landslides from Anak Krakatau, a volcanic island formed over years from the Krakatau volcano, which last erupted in October.
+Rescue crews are heading to the area to assist locals.
+It's not known if any Australians were in the area at the time.

+Vision shared on social media shows locals running in fear as waves swamp the coastline, inundating restaurants and hotels.

-"I had to run, as the wave passed the beach and landed 15-20m (inland," Øystein Lund Andersen wrote on Facebook.
-He said he was taking pictures of the volcano when he suddenly saw a big wave come toward him.
+"I had to run, as the wave passed the beach and landed 15-20m (meters) inland," Oystein Lund Andersen wrote on Facebook.

+He said he was taking pictures of the volcano when he suddenly saw a big wave coming towards him.

 "Next wave entered the hotel area where I was staying and downed cars on the road behind it.
 Managed to evacuate with my family to higher ground trough forest paths and villages, where we are taken care of (by) the locals.
 Were unharmed, thankfully."

-The Sunda Strait between the islands of Java and Sumatra connects the Java Sea to the Indian Ocean.

-Footage posted by the head of the disaster management agency showed the aftermath of flooded streets and an overturned car.

-In September, at least 832 people were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi, which is just east of Borneo.
+In September, an estimated 2000 people were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi.

+On Boxing Day in 2004, a massive earthquake in the Indian Ocean triggered a number of tsunami waves that killed an estimated 228,000 across 14 countries.

 On Boxing Day in 2004 a tsunami generated by a 9.1-9.3 magnitude undersea megathrust earthquake killed an estimated 227,898 people in 14 countries.